RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Boil the baby potatoes in salted water for 10–12 minutes, or until tender.
-Drain and let cool slightly.
+Boil the potatoes until tender, then drain and cool slightly.

 5/3/2025